Baltimore and Potomac Tunnel: Final plan

 The changes were made to reduce the project's cost by $1 billion and to address concerns about diesel exhaust fumes from communities near the ventilation facilities.
 The changes did not trigger the need for a new Environmental Impact Statement.

-New Frederick Douglass Tunnel
+Replacement tunnel

-The new tunnel, which will be named for Frederick Douglass, is scheduled to open in 2032.
+The new tunnel, which will be named for Frederick Douglass, is scheduled to open in 2035.
 Amtrak started the process to procure construction services in June 2022.
 On January 30, 2023, President Joe Biden visited the tunnel to kick off the project and promote the $1 trillion Infrastructure Investment and Jobs Act (IIJA).
 Biden, who had taken "a thousand trips" through the tunnel on Amtrak between Wilmington and Washington during his time as Senator from Delaware, remarked that "you wonder how in the hell [the B&P Tunnel] is still standing".
-Amtrak is applying for funding from the IIJA, which could contribute up to $4.7 billion towards the new tunnel's projected $6 billion cost.
-Maryland has committed $450 million.
+Amtrak was awarded $4.7 billion in Infrastructure Investment and Jobs Act funds in November 2023.
+Amtrak and Maryland MTA will contribute an additional $1.2 billion.
+Amtrak awarded a construction contract in February 2024 and demolition of several buildings began later that month.